-The short term borrowings comprises bank overdraft facility obtained from the bank.
+The short term borrowings comprises a bank overdraft facility amounting to USD 97,955 (Previous year USD 642,751) obtained from the bank.
 It carries interest at fixed deposit rate plus 2% per annum.

-Overdraft limit would be released equivalent to 90% of the fixed deposit amount under lien.
+The overdraft limit would be released equivalent to 90% of the fixed deposit amount under lien.